 The physicians of Park Medical Associates participate with EHP (as Preferred Providers), Cigna and CareFirst.
-The Park Medical physicians do not participate with any other HMO or commercial insurance company.
+The Park Medical physicians do not participate with any other HMO, Medicare Advantage plan or commercial insurance company.
 Park Medical Laboratory is a Participating Provider with Medicare, EHP, Cigna and CareFirst (BlueCross BlueShield) for blood work, urine and stool evaluation.
 Specialized testing services sent to an outside reference lab will be billed separately by that testing facility.

 Medicare “Non-Par” Status

 The Physicians of Park Medical are credentialed through Medicare and are authorized to treat Medicare patients.
 However, they do not accept Medicare assignment.
 Our staff will submit all claims to Medicare.
 If your secondary insurance information is on file with Medicare, they will automatically send your claim to your secondary (Medi-Gap) insurance carrier.
 This is known as a crossover agreement.